Talk to your teen about insurance, and what it means for them and your family.

-- What to do in the event of an accident: Call the police first.
-Have insurance information handy and ready to give to the police.
-When to call the insurance company.
+- What to do in the event of an accident: Calling the police first.
+Having insurance information handy and ready to give to the police.
+When do they need to call the insurance company?
 Discuss all these things.
+You can even download our free accident form for them to keep in their glovebox in the event of an accident.
 Quiz your teen on scenarios and what they should do in the event of an accident.
 Also talk to them about how each and every occurrence they have in their vehicle can lead to potential rate changes and charges to their insurance, thus continuously driving up the monthly costs.

 - What can happen to you and your family if someone is severely injured, or even killed in an accident: Georgia averages about 215 fatal crashes a year involving drivers under the age of 21 according to the Governor’s Office of Highway Safety.
 Do they know you can be sued, lose your house and cars, have your wages garnished?
 Do you have an umbrella policy in place?
 If so, talk about what that means to you and your family as your new driver starts to hit the roads.
 If you don’t have an umbrella policy in place, stop reading right now and give us a call!
 You don’t have to be a millionaire in order to be sued like one.

 Everything we’ve mentioned above will not only make your teen a safer driver, but also a smarter one.
 Imparting some of this knowledge on them allows them to take another step into adulting and making conscious decisions on how to be a responsible driver when they get behind the wheel of their vehicle.